t-shoemaker/2024_dtl_lm-interpretability/chapters/04_ngram-models.md

         results[strategy].append(cross_entropy)
 ```

-Now we look at the results.
-As before, we transform the cross-entropy scores to
+Now we look at the results, which we transform into perplexity scores.
-perplexity.

 ```{code-cell}
 perplexity = pd.DataFrame(results)